liumichael/facecard/deliverables/iteration-03.review.md

  * Ordered from most to least important.
  * Explain why you are making a change. -->
+1. More small and frequent pull requests rather than huge pull requests

+As mentioned above, one huge pull requests won't help us if we want to revert the pull request.
+Therefore, it is crucial that we use small and frequent pull requests in stead of huge chunk of one PR.

+2. More frequent feedback on each other's work

+Each person succesfully managed to finish their own work but we have to give honest feedback on each other work as soon as possible so that we can give out the best product for the final demo in the future.

 ## Product - Review